irregularchat/chat-based-community-dashboard/README.md

 # Authentik User Creation Script

-This script automates the creation of user accounts on an Authentik instance.
-It generates a strong password and ensures unique usernames.
-The script uses environment variables for secure handling of sensitive information.
-.
+This application brings authentik admin actions in a controled and dedicated manner for your community moderators.
+The application uses environment variables for secure handling of sensitive information.
+The application runs with streamlit and can be deployed on a server for easy access by the community moderators.
+No Authentication is built into the application, so it is important to secure the server where the application is deployed; this app has been tested with an identity aware proxy like cloudlfare access.

+The application has the following features:
+- Create a new user account, generating a custom message for the user
+- Reset the password for an existing user account
+- Create a temporary invite link for a user, group, event, or person, with an expiration time and label
+- List all users in the system
+- Search users and filter by multiple attributes
+- Update selected users by:
+   - Activating / Deactivating
+   - Changing password
+   - Deleting

 ## Prerequisites

-- Python 3.x
-- `requests` library
-- `python-dotenv` library
+- Docker Compose
 - Access to the Authentik API
-   - If you are an admin, you can generate an API token from the Authentik web interface: https://sso.irregularchat.com/if/admin/#/core/tokens
+   - If you are an admin, you can generate an API token from the Authentik web interface: https://sso.domain.tld/if/admin/#/core/tokens
 ## Installation

 1. **Clone the Repository**